GuidesInsightsFor Employers

 The CRO sets the target.
 Finance models the business.
 The Director of RevOps is the person who turns "grow 40% this year" into a territory map, a comp plan, a headcount model, and a forecast process that can tell you in week six whether the plan is real.
 When those systems are well-built, the org runs on data.
 When they aren't, it runs on heroics, and heroics work right up until they don't.

-Whether RevOps is a function or a tax in a given company is usually decided by the Director.
-A Director who sits next to the CRO, gets consulted before strategy is locked, and ships tools the leadership team actually opens on Monday morning is running a function.
-A Director who is handed strategy after it's done and asked to implement it with whatever stack exists is running a tax.
-The difference is mostly relationships, not technical skill.
+Whether RevOps is treated as a function or as overhead in a given company is usually decided by the Director.
+Sitting next to the CRO, getting consulted before strategy is locked, and shipping tools the leadership team actually opens on Monday morning all trace back to relationship work done in the first two quarters.
+Skip that work and strategy arrives finished, with an instruction to implement it on whatever stack already exists.
+The skill that closes the gap is mostly relational, which is why technical hires from BizOps backgrounds sometimes plateau here.

 The Director title is also the most inflated in the RevOps market.
 A meaningful share of "Director" postings on this site are Senior Manager roles in disguise: one person, no direct reports, narrow scope, no seat at planning.
 Three questions filter the real ones from the rebrands.
 How many direct reports does this role actually have?
 Does the Director attend quarterly planning, or just receive the output?
 Are they building the operating model, or maintaining what someone else built?